Covcloud-LLC/covcloud-quote-poc/README.md

 ```
 Connect to the REST API on port 9090

-## Link to the swagger documentation
+## Links to the OpenAPI documentation and Swagger UI
 http://localhost:9090/v3/api-docs
 http://localhost:9090/swagger-ui/index.html